Ryūkon Cup: 2021

 The first edition of the Ryūkon Cup featured 11 wrestlers each representing their respective home promotion as well as five freelancers for a total of 16 participants.
 Ryoma Tsukamoto of All Japan Pro Wrestling was originally scheduled to enter the tournament, but after he suffered an injury on November 11, he had to be replaced by Dan Tamura.
 The tournament ran for two days; the first round played out on November 14, at Survive the Revolution Vol. 12, then the remaining matches were held the next day at Survive the Revolution Vol. 13.
-Representing Total Triumph Team Pro-Wrestling (TTT), Toru defeated Professional Wrestling Wallabee's Keita Yano in the finals of the tournament to become the first Ryūkon Cup winner.
+Representing Total Triumph Team Pro-Wrestling (TTT), Toru defeated Professional Wrestling Wallabee's Keita Yano in the final to become the first winner of the tournament.

 2022

 The second Ryūkon Cup ran between November 12 and 13, and featured 16 participants.
-Previous year finalist Keita Yano defeated Hikaru Sato in the finals to become the winner of the second Ryūkon Cup.
+Previous year finalist Keita Yano defeated Hikaru Sato in the final to win the tournament.

 2023

 The third Ryūkon Cup ran between November 6 and 19, and featured 16 participants.
 The two halves of the bracket were designated as A Block and B Block.
 The entire A Block played out on November 6 at Shin-Kiba 1st Ring in Tokyo, B Block played out on November 11 at Azalea Taisho in Osaka, and the final was held on November 19 in Korakuen Hall.
-Kengo defeated Keita Yano in the final to become the winner of the third Ryūkon Cup.
+Kengo defeated Keita Yano in the final to win the tournament.